torhovland/blazor-redux/README.md

 ### F#

 This is where discriminated union types really shine.
-Just define your actions like this:
+Just define your actions this way:

 ```fsharp
 type MyMsg =